oren0e/check-crypto-investments/README.md

 ## Usage
 The main purpose of this tool is for scheduling a cron-job on an always available instance (i.e., server).
-The usage is simple: `python cci.py cci`.
-The additional command `python cci.py cgroup` is an example of adding a second bot for some other group, e.g., you want to send gas updates to your friends.
-Note that each such dedicated group/bot should have a separate handler class which inherits some or all of the methods from `DataHandler` class.
+The usage is simple: `python cci.py`.
+The available options are `-s [local|remote]` (see below), and `--only-gas` for an update only on gas prices.
+Note that currently it is coupled with a specific bot.

 ### Usage - S3
-If the command is issued with `python cci.py cci -r` the initial investments list will be taken from S3 bucket which, in case you're interested to use it, you would have to create on your own.
+If the command is issued with `python cci.py -s remote` the initial investments list will be taken from S3 bucket which, in case you're interested to use it, you would have to create on your own.
 I created this option mainly so I'll be able to receive updates automatically by scheduling a run through github workflows.

 ## TODO
+1. Decouple the `--only-gas` option from a specific bot.
+(Important!)
-1. Make a library for easy installation
+2. Make a library for easy installation
-2. Add an option for a threshold only above which alerts will be sent to Telegram
+3. Add an option for a threshold only above which alerts will be sent to Telegram
-3. Write more tests
+4. Write more tests
-4. Make available for Windows users as well
+5. Make available for Windows users as well
-5. Add more linters to the CI
+6. Add more linters to the CI
-6. Use poetry for requirements
+7. Use poetry for requirements
-7. Make the class inheritance more precise with `BaseHandler` instead of inheriting from the more specific `DataHandler`